Architecture for Beginners

 Architect Alex Broughton has become reacquainted with erstwhile schoolmate Reggie Cullen, an ex-footballer struggling to come to terms with changing career prospects and the recent suicide of his wife.
 Invited to Reggie's country pile for a celeb-studded New Year bash, Alex has been witness to the spectacle of the host breaking down and storming out of his own party; the following morning, with Reggie still apparently in hiding from the world, Alex takes himself on a tour of the estate.

 And so to the big metal shed.
-Full, no doubt, of hay bales and tools and – who knows? – maybe one of those industrial-sized lawnmowers, with a tractor to drag it along.
+Replete, no doubt, with hay bales and tools and – who knows? – maybe one of those industrial-sized lawnmowers, with a tractor to drag it along.

-That, as it transpired – that: the big, draggy lawnmower – was well nigh the only kind of vehicle not to be found in that shed: thanks to the dappling of rust-hole rays from the corrugated walls, I was able to count at least a dozen assorted motor contraptions.
+That, in fact – that: the big, draggy lawnmower – was pretty much the only wheeled object not to be found in the shed: I was able, with the aid of the weak winter sun that followed me through the door, to count at least a dozen assorted motor contraptions.

-“Of course,” I muttered, in envious contempt, “a playboy football legend; why wouldn’t he have a motor museum?”
+“Of course,” I muttered, in green-eyed contempt, “a playboy football legend; why would he not have a motor museum?”

-Not that they were all museum pieces – Reggie’s Porsche was there, for instance, parked near the door beside a white Range Rover; nevertheless, the contemporary items were far outnumbered by the vintage exhibits, which included a De Lorean, a sand-yellow BMW motorbike and sidecar, something ancient that looked like a Model T... and... and... and I wonder, am I souping this up in my delirium?
+Not that they were all museum pieces – Reggie’s Porsche was there, for instance, parked alongside a white Range Rover; nevertheless, the current items were far outnumbered by the vintage exhibits, which included a De Lorean, a sand-yellow BMW motorbike and sidecar, something ancient that looked like a Model T... and... and... and I wonder, am I souping this up in my delirium?
 No – no, I’m not: it was Chitty Chitty Bang Bang.

 Surely not the real thing, though?
 I don’t mean the real real thing – I didn’t expect it to fly or anything, but, maybe...
 No, surely it must be a replica?
 Not actually the one from the film?
-He’d have it in the house, for sure, if it was for real?
+He’d have it in the house, for sure?
 He’d park it in the hall – he’d make it the focus of any and every photoshoot or interview he granted?
 It couldn’t be the real thing – he’d not just shove it up the end of the shed, leave it there neglected?

 I picked my way through the other exhibits and stood – just stood there, all a-stare.
-I stared and I stared – and then, only after having glanced around to make sure I was alone, I climbed into the driver’s seat.
+I stared and I stared – and then, once having glanced around to make sure I was alone, I climbed into the driver’s seat.

 What could I say?
 I wanted something to say.
-Something American.
-Something said by Dick Van Dyke in the film.
+A line from the film – something American; something said by Dick Van Dyke.

 Nothing.
 Nothing was coming to mind – I could only think of the Childcatcher.
 “Chil-dren!
 Come and get your cus-tard!”
 No, not custard; what was it he said?